dalibo/sqlserver2pgsql/README.md

 `-pu` : postgresql username
 `-pw` : postgresql password
-`-f`  : the SQL Server structure dump file
+`-f`  : the SQL Server structure dump file -ignore_errors : ignore insert errors (not advised, you'll need to examine kettle's logs, and it will be slower)

 `-p`  : The parallelism used in kettle jobs: there will be this amount of sessions used to insert into PostgreSQL.
 Default to 8
 `-sort_size=100000`: sort size to use for incremental jobs.
 Default is 10000, to try to be on the safe side (see below).